 4. Updating the permalink for our custom post type

-, we can use it to modify the permalink for any post type in WordPress.
-Now the most important task left is to interpret %course%
+In the finalย step, we have to updateย the permalink for the Lessons post type.
+Here comes a powerful filter called post_type_link, we can use it to modify the permalink for any post type in WordPress.
+Now the most important task left is to interpret %course% tag into the slug of the parent course we’ve set.
+You can see the gist above and that’s what line 7-10 is for.

 Bonus tip: using completely delete plugin to better manage the courses and lessons

 My plugin Completely Delete is made to better manage hierarchical posts.
 With it you can delete a parent post and also all its child posts (include attachments) at the same time.
-So it would be very helpful in our case, when trashing or deleting a certain course, all lessons can be gone with it.
+So it would be very helpful in our case, when trashing or deleting a certain course, all lessons canย be gone with it.

 Now things should work as I’ve promised you at the beginning of this tutorial.
-Check the demo screencast and see it actually works!
-Also, you can grab the full functions.php you need for this project.
+Check the demo screencastย and see it actually works!ย Also, you can grab the full functions.php you need for this project.

 I hope you enjoy this tutorial and learn something new with me.
 The Lunar New Year in Taiwan is coming and I wish everyone read so far will have an awesome Monkey Year!
 Leave comments or shoot me an email (yoren [at] 1fix.io), I’ll get back to you ASAP even when I’m on a 9-day vacation.